-Niagara Grape is a woody vine that is typically grown for its edible qualities.
-It produces large clusters of chartreuse round fruit with gold overtones which are usually ready for picking from early to mid fall.
-The fruits have a sweet taste and a juicy texture.
+Himrod Grape is a woody vine that is typically grown for its edible qualities.
+It produces large clusters of green round fruit with gold overtones which are usually ready for picking from mid to late summer.
+The seedlessfruits have a sweet taste.